frankshank/tea.jesus.js/README.md

 tea.jesus.js
 ============

-Do everything in JavaScript even make the tea
+Holy ECMA!
+Do everything in JavaScript - even make the tea